 Built to preserve and celebrate Ybor City's colorful history, this museum is a highlight of any visit to Tampa's national historic district.
 Once known as the "Cigar Capital of the World," cigars were big business and had an incredible economic impact on the area.
 Housed in the renovated historic Ferlita Bakery, the museum boasts both temporary and permanent exhibits that illustrate how the immigrant cigar workers and their families lived and worked, creating a unique social life and community institutions.
 Outside you can explore the peaceful 19th-century-style garden and tour a "casita," representative of a typical cigar worker's home.

-Recommended for Museums because: Learn how immigrants founded the successful cigar industry and thriving neighborhood at the Ybor City Museum State Park.
+Recommended for Museums because: Discover how Cuban, Spanish, and Italian immigrants founded Tampa's successful cigar industry at the Ybor City Museum State Park.

 Built in 1891 by railroad magnate Henry B. Plant, this history museum is located in what was originally the Tampa Bay Hotel, an extravagant resort that drew such guests as Teddy Roosevelt and Babe Ruth.
 Now home to the University of Tampa, Plant's accomplishment is made all the more amazing when you realize that when it was built, the hotel was surrounded only by swampland.
 Now exquisitely restored, the hotel's striking minarets architecture, lavish furnishings and vibrant gardens provide a rare glimpse into the early years of Florida tourism.
 Sure, it makes returning to a modern-day hotel room a bit sad, but this Moorish beauty is a definite must-see.